-Harbour first wrote to Aegon with the application to transfer Mr S' pension in May 2014.
-However not all of the relevant forms were enclosed.
-And it wasn't until August 2014, when the updated forms were provided to Aegon.
-I think it is reasonable that Aegon's due diligence ought to have been carried out when all of the correct forms were provided.
-And so I think it ought to have taken into account the update to the Scorpion guidance in July 2014, been on the look-out for the tell-tale signs of a pension scam and taken appropriate action if it was apparent its customer might be at risk.
-At the same time though its approach had to be proportionate, and it needed to balance any caution and due diligence with the fact that consumers were entitled to request a transfer.
+Harbour first wrote to Aviva with the application to transfer Mr S' pension in May 2014.
+However not all of the relevant forms had been completed and returned.
+And it wasn't until August 2014, when the completed overseas discharge forms were provided to Aviva.
+I think it is reasonable that Aviva's due diligence ought to have been carried out when all of the correct forms were provided.
+And so, I think it ought to have taken into account the update to the Scorpion guidance in July 2014, been on the look-out for the tell-tale signs of a pension scam and taken appropriate action if it was apparent its customer might be at risk.
+At the same time though Aviva's approach had to be proportionate, and it needed to balance any caution and due diligence with the fact that consumers were entitled to request a transfer.

-Aegon was aware that the transfer was to a QROPS and so involved transferring funds overseas.
+Aviva was aware that the transfer was to a QROPS and so involved transferring funds overseas.
 This was one of the potential warning signs of a scam that the July 2014 action pack for businesses highlighted.
-Given this information, I think Aegon should have followed up on it to find out if other signs of a scam were present.
+Given this information, I think Aviva should have followed up on it to find out if other signs of a scam were present.